CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/pctyx.md

 1. Go to the PCtyx folder

 2. Allow PCtyx to execute as a program.
-If you don't know how follow one of these methods
+If you don't know how follow one of these methods.

-- Method 1: Allowing by using Terminal
+::: details Allowing by using Terminal

 Run Terminal and execute this command: